Dr Melanie Ghoul and Dr Holly Reeve - Enterprising Women: Lunch and Learn

 Holly completed her MChem at the University of Oxford with her Master’s project focusing on exploiting enzyme catalysis on electrically conducting particles in the group of Prof. Vincent.
 Her results were used for a patent submission in the area of cofactor regeneration for chemical synthesis in 2011, which inspired her to continue this research as a DPhil project.
 During her DPhil, Holly completed a number of business and entrepreneurship courses, including Science Innovation Plus at the Saïd Business School.
 Holly is the Project Manager of HydRegen, an early stage technology underdevelopment in the Chemistry Department aiming to provide cleaner routes to valuable chemicals.
 She is responsible for leading this research effort and ensuring developments are industrially relevant by regularly meeting with the project’s Industrial Advisory Board, and industrial and academic project partners.
 In the future, Holly hopes to be involved with implementing the HydRegen technology in industry.

-Please see a recent article Holly wrote for Enterprising Oxford.
+Please see an article Holly wrote for EnSpire Oxford.